nowordsyours/Trinity-Hackathon/README.md

 This project is created for hackathon and demo purposes.
 Feel free to use,update and do whatever you thinks it will be benefit our code.
 #
 ### Maintenance & Updates
-- **Automated Updates**: The system autmatically gets updated with the help of the sensors.
+- **Automated Updates**: The system automatically gets updated with the help of the sensors.
 - **Health Monitoring**: system regulary checks the data regularly.
 - **Performance Optimization**: Automatic and manually also the data can be calibrated.
 - **Data Management**: Data will bew refresh and cleaned after certain period of time.